lxsameer/blog/src/_posts/2014-9-24-mobile-app-and-pre-populated-databases.md

 description: Mobile app development and re-populated databases challenge
 ---

-In past couple of weeks I was working on Mobile application which was a math related game.
+In the past couple of weeks I was working on Mobile application which was a math related game.
 As always I used our beloved [Susanoo](http://github.com/Yellowen/Susanoo) framework for the task which use [Apache Cordova](http://cordova.apache.org/) internally.

 But I experienced a problem.
-The Game had a data base with 38,000 records.
-If you never developed a mobile application it may seems odd to you because 38,000 record is not that big a deal.
+The Game had a database with 38,000 records.
+If you have never developed a mobile application, it may seem odd to you because 38,000 records is not that big a deal.
 Unfortunately This number is kind of a big deal for a mobile application.
-Because the application may run on different type of devices with different type of hardware.
+Because the application may run on different types of devices with different type of hardware.
 Long story short **It's a big deal**.

 To face this problem I had these choices: